Itinerary: Compact Napa Valley town is an ideal destination for wine tasting, dining, and shopping on foot.

 In a Bubbly Mood

-Nearby alternatives: Two miles east of downtown, Cliff Lede Vineyards (1473 Yountville Cross Rd.) is known for Cabernet Sauvignon from its Stags Leap District estate and elsewhere in the Napa Valley.
-North of Cliff Lede on State Lane, Goosecross Cellars has a diverse portfolio.
-About a mile or so south of downtown, sip Cabernet Sauvignons and other wines at Oasis by Hoopes (6204 Washington St.), whose other attractions are its 1-acre organic farm and adjoining animal sanctuary (cute rescue donkeys).
+Nearby alternatives: Two miles east of downtown, Cliff Lede Vineyards (1473 Yountville Cross) is known for its Cabernet Sauvignon, produced from its Stags Leap District estate and other locations in Napa Valley.
+North of Cliff Lede, Goosecross Cellars (1119 State Lane) has a diverse portfolio.

 Additional Suggestions